 For example, some insurers like State Farm do not ask about the breed of your dog when calculating your premium, some insurers only forbid coverage if you have a certain breed of dog and other insurers will refuse to insure you altogether if you own one of their restricted breeds.

 Other factors like credit score, where you live and your claims history also each play a unique factor in each company’s premium formula.
-Before you commit to an insurance provider, get as many quotes as possible to make sure you’re not overpaying for coverage.
+Before you commit to an insurance provider, get as many quotes as possible to make sure you don’t overpay for coverage.